Trump clarifies comments on Putin, says "I'm with" U.S. intel agencies

 Related: Facebook Says Russian-Backed Election Content Reached 126M Americans

-Pressed on whether or not he believed Putin, Trump at the Haoni appearance preferred to focus on other things.
+Pressed on whether or not he believed Putin, Trump at the Hanoi appearance preferred to focus on other things.

 "Look," he said, "I can't stand there and argue with him.
 I would rather have him get out of Syria, to be honest with you.
 I would rather ... get to work with him on the Ukraine," Syria, and other issues of concern to the global community.